Wetsuit Care and Maintenance Guide (UK)

 5. Allow 24 hours cure before use.

-Repair kits cost around £10-15 from UK dive shops.
+Repair kits cost around £10-15 from dive shops.
 They're worth having in your kit bag.

 When to Replace